 - Repurposing VHS cases as storage for art supplies.

-And, because I’m sure you’re curious, here’s the picture of the epic playroom complete with an indoor slide.
+Because I’m sure you’re curious, here’s the picture of the epic playroom complete with an indoor slide.
 You’re welcome.

 Do you have any great playroom organization ideas?
 Share them in the comments below!